GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.
+> ### What a computer is to me is it's the most remarkable tool that we have ever come up with.
+It's the equivalent of a bicycle for our minds.
 >
-> ~ *Danny Hillis*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts